jbarrosaxway/aws-sns-apim-sdk/docs/AWS_LAMBDA_GROOVY_DOCUMENTATION.md

-# AWS Lambda Integration for Axway API Gateway
+# Invoke Lambda Function Integration for Axway API Gateway

 This document describes how to integrate AWS Lambda with Axway API Gateway using Groovy scripts, including configuration for Kubernetes environments.